 5. Can I try rowing sometime?

 Absolutely!
-We offer opportunities on National Learn to Row Day for any member of the community to stop by, take a tour, and row a boat.
+We offer opportunities on National Learn to Row Day (first Saturday in June) for any member of the community to stop by, take a tour, and row a boat.
 Adult and youth interested in learning more can sign up for one of our many learn to row classes.
 CBC is committed to advancing the sport of rowing in Ithaca.